 Being an expansion manager is an exciting journey with new discoveries, sometimes surprisingly positive and other times deceptioning.
 Your goal constitutes in finding the perfect location for your business to perform extravagantly.
 Many hours in the field are then necessary to find this perfect place where to open a new point of sales.
 Intuition and experience are often the key to your success!
 But how to justify your decisions to the management with such subjective data?

 Of course, they know you for years, trust you and on your side, you use arguments based on what you see during the previous points of sales’ openings.
 But three issues prevail till present: time consuming field visits, objective data finding and justifying the decision to the top management.

 - Field visits

-Every week, at least once a week, you need to go into the field to see if this area that you were thinking of could be a good one, to check if the new shopping center nearby is finally open or if new competitors are now settled in another area, etc. It is an endless work: there are always things that imply to go and check.
-Of course, this is part of the job, but it is very time-consuming and it forces you to be on your car (sometimes stuck for hours).
+Every week, at least once a week, you are obliged to go into the field to verify the area you were thinking of, could be a good one, to check if the new shopping center nearby is finally open or if new competitors are now settled in another area, etc. It is an endless work: there are always things that imply to visit and check.
+Of course, this is a part of the job, that is time-consuming and it forces you to be on your car (sometimes stuck for hours).

 And what if you could save 20h a week working on this task?

 Secondly, you take your decision incessantly based on your gut feeling that says this place is going to be a great area for your well rounded business.
 Nevertheless what you get by is the ignorance of external factors of a location that are vital to be considered.
 Then the issue is: you have already tried to work with real estate agencies or consulting firms but most of the time it turns out to be expensive and not at the level of granularity, nor with the kind of data you were looking for.
 It seems difficult to have access to the most suitable informnation without having to visit the fields.